-3.1.3.5 Comparison of Different TC&WM EIS Screening Results
+3.1.3.5 Comparison of Different TC & WM EIS Screening Results

-In the TC&WM EIS, the tables of constituents selected for detailed analysis were the same for the human health impacts analysis and the cumulative impacts analysis (DOE/EIS-0391) as shown in Table 1, despite key differences in the screening methodologies.
+The tables of constituents selected for detailed analysis were the same for the human health impacts analysis (Appendix Q, Table Q-1) and the cumulative impacts analysis (Appendix S, Table S-8) as shown in Table 1 of this document, despite key differences in the screening methodologies.
 The human health impacts screening considered groundwater release and intruder scenarios while the cumulative impacts screening only considered groundwater consumption.
 In the human health impacts screening, relative impacts were estimated based on the distribution of radionuclides in multiple types of sources (tanks, FFTF decommissioning, waste proposed for disposal at IDF and the River Protection Project Disposal Facility, and cumulative analysis sites), while in the cumulative analysis screening, the distribution of radionuclides was based only from cumulative analysis sites.
 This suggests the inventories in the cumulative impact waste sites were the major driver of impacts.